 In addition to veterinarians, some pets have their own groomers, trainers, sitters and occasional walkers.

-Americans spent an all-time high $55.7 billion on their pets last year, and spending will creep close to $60 billion this year, association President Bob Vetere told buyers and exhibitors at the Global Pet Expo in Orlando, Fla., on Thursday.
+Americans spent an all-time high $55.7 billion on their pets last year, and spending will creep close to $60 billion this year, association president and CEO Bob Vetere told buyers and exhibitors at the Global Pet Expo in Orlando, Fla., on Thursday.

 The biggest chunk of 2013 spending, $21.6 billion, went for food — a lot of it more expensive, healthier grub.
 In 1996, total pet spending was just $21 billion.
 Adjusted for inflation, that's $31.3 billion.

 The humanization of our pets started about 20 years ago, Vetere said in a telephone interview.
 As pets accepted their new perch in the family, manufacturers introduced products that helped animals move from the backyard to the front room.

 "What is feeding a large part of the growth now are the baby boomers who have become empty-nesters and are looking for some other ways to find the love and affection they used to get from their kids," Vetere said.